 How long should you keep the coolant heater plugged in?
 The answer depends on the weather, the kind of oil you have, and some other things.
-Instead of trying to list everything here, we ask that you contact a Pontiac dealer in the area where you'll be parking your vehicle.
+Instead of trying to list everything here, we ask that you contact your Pontiac dealer in the area where you'll be parking your vehicle.
 The dealer can give you the best advice for that particular area.

-■ Shifting the Automatic Transaxle
+Shifting the Automatic Transaxle

 Your automatic transaxle may have a shift lever located on the console between the seats or on the steering column.
-Both are shown in this section.

 There are several different positions for your shift lever.
-In this manual, these are referred to by the commonly used symbols in the right column below: